vscncls/devRadar/README.md

 # DevRadar

 Find developers close to you with similar interests.
-Developed on "Semana OmniStack".
+Developed during "Semana OmniStack".

 ### Features